annp0/models-in-agda-pilot/FileSystem/FSComparison.md

 From the textbook view (Silberschatz et al., *Operating System Concepts*, 9th ed., Ch.
 11), a file system can be abstracted by three interlocking parts:

-* **Basic Structure**: the static shape of objects, directories, and their containment relation.
+* **Basic Structure**: the shape of objects, directories, and their containment relation.
 * **Operations**: adding, moving, and deleting objects.
 * **Guarantees**: correctness and localized side effects of those operations.